-- Since April 2013, there have been 22,350 Tier 1 reviews for Community Care Grants, and 18,950 for Crisis Grants (Table 33)4.
-Just under half of decisions have been revised at this stage for both Community Care Grants (47%) and Crisis Grants (45%) (Table 34). - Since April 2013, 76% of Tier 1 reviews for Community Care Grants have been made within the 15 working day target, while 88% of Tier 1 reviews for Crisis Grants have been made within the two working day target (Table 35).
-East Ayrshire have been unable to supply information on review processing times for reviews to September 2018, which accounts for a further 2% Community Care Grants and less than 1% Crisis Grants.
+- Since April 2013, there have been 23,795 Tier 1 reviews for Community Care Grants, and 23,074 for Crisis Grants (Table 33)4.
+Overall, less than half of decisions have been revised at this stage for both Community Care Grants (46%) and Crisis Grants (45%) (Table 34). - Since April 2013, 75% of Tier 1 reviews for Community Care Grants have been made within the 15 working day target, while 88% of Tier 1 reviews for Crisis Grants have been made within the two working day target (Table 35).
+East Ayrshire have been unable to supply information on review processing timesfor some reviews made before September 2018, which accounts for a further 2% Community Care Grants and less than 1% Crisis Grants where it is unknown if reviews were made within target times.